-If you are willing to distribute a cover to all channels, you should provide the corresponding license that allows you to do it.
+If you are willing to distribute a cover to all channels, we recommend you to provide a license that allows you to do it.
+La Cupula Music Quality Control Team may create a ticket to recommend this license.

-Why do I have to provide a license in these cases and what happens if I don’t provide it?
+Why it is recommended to provide a license in these cases and what happens if it is not provided?

 Given the new legislation of the MLC* which became effective in 2021, the requirement of a license for covers on certain cases (specially streaming), it is not mandatory anymore in the American territory.
 Despite the fact that this is not an international paradigma, the appearance of it forces us to review our current view of licensing and its corresponding processes.

-Therefore, from this moment, in case there is a release with covers to be distributed, the QC team will keep asking for the corresponding license, without thereby supposing an obligation, but more like a recommendation.
+Therefore, from this moment, in case there is a release with covers to be distributed, the QC team may ask for a license, without thereby supposing an obligation, but more like a recommendation.

-The reasons why the licenses will still be requested are the following:
+The reasons why the licenses will still be recommended are the following:

-- It is highly recommended to provide them for download DSPs since the flexible legal terms are related with streaming platforms
+- We recommend to still provide them for download DSPs since the flexible legal terms are related with streaming platforms

 - The original authors of the content can exercise their right to prevent the publication of any version or re interpretation of their opus.